krnl-to/krnl-to.github.io/x.hugo/content/posts/linux-container-intro-chroot-again.md

 Let's run `ps` to list processes, however, you will need to first _mount_ `/proc`.

+> `/proc` is a virtual filesystem, sometimes referred to as a _process information pseudo-file system_; that contains runtime system information (e.g. system memory, devices mounted, hardware configuration, etc).
+You can [read more about it here](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/proc.html).

 ```
 root@nandaa-x1:/# ps
 Error, do this: mount -t proc proc /proc